-In the next section we discuss the issue of how each of the measures taken since 1998 have affected the intertemporal position of the government (i.e. the implicit liabilities in the pension system) and how the sustainability of the pension system is affected by the introduction of the second pillar.
+In the next section we discuss the issue of how each of the measures taken since 1998 have affected the intertemporal position of the government (i.e. the net implicit liabilities in the pension system) and how the sustainability of the pension system is affected by the introduction of the second pillar.

-III.
-2. 2.
-The uncovered implicit liabilities of the system
+3. 2.
+2. The net implicit liabilities of the system

-The (uncovered) implicit public liabilities indicator of the system is constructed as the present value of the future balances on an infinite time horizon.
+The (net) implicit public liabilities indicator of the system is constructed as the present value of the future balances on an infinite time horizon.
 We may use different rates to discount future flows.
 The choice of discount rate is subject to controversy, and is seen as one of the ambiguities of analytical framework of generational accounting (see CBO, 1995).
 Although most papers either refer to the long-term average of real interest rates in developed countries or try to find a link between the long-run potential growth rate and the real interest rate, the chosen rate is usually rather arbitrary.
 In this study we do not attempt to tackle the issue of putting our choice of the discount rate on sound theoretical footing, and present results using rates between 2% and 5%.
 We note that the European Commission uses a 3% real discount rate, therefore in the text we refer to the figures using this discount rate.

 We have quantified the present value of the deficits in the existing system and in the hypothetical single-pillar system using the assumption that deficits remain flat after 2105 in both cases.
 We approximate the present value of deficits after 2105 as a geometric series beginning in 2106 and discount that figure to base year.
 We have calculated the impact of the introduction of the second pillar in the case where the transition is financed from additional deficits and also in the case where budgetary adjustment takes place (tax-financing).
-In the former case we take the simple difference in implicit liabilities, while in the latter we take the minimum of the deficits in each year (we consider the benefits as reduced spending and the costs as being covered through taxes, therefore unchanged revenues).
+In the former case we take the simple difference in net implicit liabilities, while in the latter we take the minimum of the deficits in each year (we consider the benefits as reduced spending and the costs as being covered through taxes, therefore unchanged revenues).

 Our results are summarized in Table 3.

-Table 3 shows that using 3% as the real discount rate, the implicit liabilities of the Hungarian pension system is near 250% of 2004's GDP in our baseline scenario.
-This means that if the rest of the budget is in balance and this system of entitlements is sustained forever, taxes equivalent to 250% in present value need to be collected over an infinite horizon.
+It shows that using 3% as the real discount rate, the net implicit liabilities of the Hungarian pension system is near 240% of 2004's GDP in our baseline scenario.
+This means that if the rest of the budget is in balance and this system of entitlements is sustained forever, taxes equivalent to 237% in present value need to be collected over an infinite horizon.
 This scheme is clearly unsustainable, in the sense that it is not self-financing.
-In other words, it may only be sustained if society is willing to allocate additional and growing resources to this system forever.
+In other words, it may only be sustained if society is willing to allocate additional and growing resources to this system forever, to satisfy the intertemporal budget constraint.
+This may take the form of general taxation, expenditure reduction in other areas of public spending or privatisation receipts etc. in the future.
+The point here is that there is a substantial and growing share of liabilities in the pension system that is not covered by earmarked revenues (contributions) and the source of their financing is yet unknown.
+We refer to such liabilities as net implicit pension liabilities.
+We call the system unsustainable if there is a substantial net implicit liability stock in the system.